Tips for Comforting Children and Coping during CoVid 19 Crisis

 Hello!
 My name is Crystal Ryan, and I would like to tell you a little about myself, so that you may get to know me better.

 I am from Dry Creek, Louisiana, and I am a proud EBHS graduate.
 I graduated from Northwestern State University with a B.A. in Elementary Education.
 I obtained my Master of Arts in School Counseling from Western Kentucky University.
-This is my 18th year in education.
-I was an elementary classroom teacher for nine years, and I have spent the last eight years as a school counselor.
+This is my 19th year in education.
+I was an elementary classroom teacher for nine years, and I have spent the last nine years as a school counselor.
 I feel my goal in education is to help all children succeed, and it is truly a blessing to work with children every day.

 I am married and have two children of my own.
 As a family, we enjoy traveling to new places, watching movies, and just spending time together.
 I look forward to working with you and your children!
 It will be a great year of learning!